colorer/Colorer-schemes/README.md

 where the *target* is one of the values

   * base                 - simple build of the schema library.
 Folder 'build/base'
-  * base.packed         - build the schema library with the hrc-files packed into an jar file.
-Folder 'build/basep'
+  * base.packed          - build the schema library with the hrc-files packed into an zip file.
+Folder 'build/base-packed'
-  * base.unpacked       - build the schema library with the hrc-files.
-Folder 'build/baseunpack'
+  * base.unpacked        - build the schema library with the hrc-files don`t packed into an zip file.
+Folder 'build/base-unpacked'
-  * base.far            - build the schema library for distribution with FarColorer distribution kit.
-Folder 'build/basefar'
+  * base.allpacked       - build the schema library with all files packed into a zip file.
+Folder 'build/base-allpacked'
   * base.distr-packed    - archive base.packed.
 Folder 'build'
   * base.distr-unpacked  - archive base.unpacked.
+Folder 'build'
+  * base.distr-allpacked - archive base.allpacked.
 Folder 'build'

 ### Features of build under Windows ###